 “Wanna see the documentary?” he says, as though we’d been talking about a documentary for some time, like everything was leading up to us watching this documentary, but before I have the chance to answer, he flashes a remote control over his shoulder and his face appears on the television.

-“It’s not loud enough is it?” he says and turns it up before I’ve even considered answering.
-It’s blaring out.
-He looks like an eskimo walking through a forest.
+“It’s not loud enough is it?” he says and turns it up.
+All the while, he’s looking right at me.
+Not at the TV.
+It was blaring out.
+He was walking through a forest.